Code-Institute-Submissions/second_milestone_project-1/README.md

 ## Features ##

+The site has a loose basis to the game [Saucer Invaders](/assets/images/ReadMeImages/Build-Arcade-Games-with-Phaser-3_-Saucer-Invaders-1.pdf) which was created by Jared York, however it has been entirely worked through, extended, scaled and re-positioned, with the addition of a lot of extra variables and functions in order to make the game logic my own and work for the result I have finished with.

-The site is written in Javscript and is playable on all devices sizes, although, as mentioned on the Main Menu Screen it is best played on the Laptop/Desktop.
+The site is written in Javscript ES6 and is playable on all devices sizes, although, as mentioned on the Main Menu Screen it is best played on the Laptop or Desktop.
 The game is fully responsive to the viewport.

 The game has provision for turning on or off the touch control ability, this in turn changes the Game Controls Text automatically and disables the cursor keys from use.